 There’s another beautifully concealed image here!
 The most amazing orchestra conductors have performed with the London Orchestra.
 Can you see the conductor in the logo?
 The L and O make up the arms of the conductor while the links between the two letters create the head.

 I saved the most intricate for the last!
 The Unilever logo is composed of 26 different icons, each representing one of their products and services.
 An example of one would be a palm tree which represents nature and products that have coconuts, dates, palm oil etc. (Unilever logo explained)

 Some logos are truly amazing and creative because of the innovation involved in their creation.
-These creative logos provide a company with a great branding option and they can tickle our imagination when we make the connection between the company and its brand.
+You should get a creative logo that provides your company with a great branding option and tickle our imagination when we make the connection between the company and its brand.

 *This post was originally written by Sana Khan.